 - Two-for-one: Agents represent a client during both a sale and purchase, but only charge commission on one sale.

-Is it worth it to use a discount broker?
-There are obvious advantages for sellers, but the advertising can be deceiving.
+There are obvious advantages for sellers to use discount brokers, but the advertising can be deceiving.
 In most cases, buyer’s agents still receive the full commission.

 For sale by owner (FSBO)